bhattlab/bhattlab_workflows/README.md

 - **Mice:**
 ``` /labs/asbhatt/data/host_reference_genomes/mm10/mm10.fa ```

-If working on a different cluster or different model organism, these are the steps necessary to build the host reference for alignment.
-I am showing the steps used to build Bhatt lab hosts from above.
+If working on a different cluster or different model organism, these are the steps necessary to build the host reference index for alignment.
+I am showing the steps used to build Bhatt lab hosts from above using BWA.

 Download reference genomes
 ```